Free Closing Costs Calculator

 Can closing costs be rolled into the mortgage?

 Some closing costs can be rolled into the mortgage through a "no-closing-cost" mortgage, where the lender covers fees in exchange for a higher interest rate.
 FHA loans allow certain costs to be financed into the loan.
-VA loans also permit the funding fee to be included.
-However, rolling costs into the loan means you'll pay more interest over the life of the mortgage, so it's a trade-off between upfront costs and long-term expense.
+VA loans also permit the funding fee to be included., rolling costs into the loan means you'll pay more interest over the life of the mortgage, so it's a trade-off between upfront costs and long-term expense.

 What's the difference between closing costs for FHA, VA, and conventional loans?